JuanHasbunZem/second_demo/README.md

 ## Known Bugs

-Currently impossible to get all possible outcomes, this is by design for this project but would be a serious design flaw if this were a real project.
+* Currently impossible to get all possible outcomes, this is by design for this project but would be a serious design flaw if this were a real project.
+* Refreshing the page does not properly reset the questionnaire.
+* Cannot retake survey.

 ## License